 (units for LDL are mg/dL)

 These values are exactly the same as those estimates calculated from Problem 1.
 Because the model is saturated, we are getting the exact values in descriptive statistics.

+Score:2

 (c)

 Realizing that Model B (reverse coded from Model A in the predictor of interest) answers the question with just the intercept (β0), the confidence is calculated using ordinary least squares regression method presuming homoscedasticity.
 Based on a 95% confidence interval using classical linear regression method, the mean serum LDL for those who survived at least 5 years would not be judged unusual if the true population mean were anywhere between 124.53 to 129.86 mg/dL.